Nafeez16Salma/Marketing_Mixed_Modeling_Ad-stock_Diminish/README.md

 MMM is a statistical tool that helps companies understand how each part of their marketing impacts customer behaviour, sales, and ROI

 # Modeling
-Used simple linear regression model as base model, considering Ad-stock Effect, Diminishing Return Effect
+Used simple linear regression model as base model, considering Ad-stock Effect, Diminishing Return Effect solved using Excel and Python

 # Ad-Stock
 the idea that the impact of an ad continues to influence consumers long after the ad campaign ends.
 Adstock is often measured as a decay rate, which indicates how much of the ad's impact carries over from one period to the next.